Stonelight Sarah McCartt-Jackson(Louisville, KY) Publication date: October 2018

 Haunch-High Snow, Anastasia Stelse (Hattiesburg, MS)

 Submissions for the Airlie Prize are open January 1 through March 1 to all poets writing in English, regardless of place of residence.
-A selection will be made by a team of Airlie Press editors.
-The winner will be notified in the fall following the submission and will receive a $1000 cash award.
-The winning collection will be published in October of the next year in an initial print run of at least 500 copies, with a custom bookmark to accompany the book.
+The winner will be notified in the fall following the submission and will receive a $1000 cash award upon publication of the book in October of the next year.
+A custom bookmark will accompany the initial print run of at least 500 copies.

 1. Manuscripts should be 48 to 90 pages of original poetry in English.
 No more than one poem should appear on a page.